 26) Mermaids in the Silverton Casino

 The Silverton Casino in Las Vegas is home to the only mermaids in the city.
-For a small entry fee, visitors can view the mermaids as they swim in their 120,000-gallon aquarium.
+Visitors can view the mermaids as they swim in their 120,000-gallon aquarium for a small entry fee.

-The mermaids are scheduled to perform every day at certain times, so be sure to check the schedule when you arrive.
+The mermaids are scheduled to perform every day at certain times, so check the schedule when you arrive.
 The Silverton Casino is also home to a number of other attractions, including a Bass Pro Shop and a 116-foot-tall freshwater aquarium.

-So whether you’re looking to catch a glimpse of Las Vegas’ only mermaids or just want to explore a unique casino, the Silverton Casino is worth a visit.
+So whether you’re looking to glimpse Las Vegas’ only mermaids or want to explore a unique casino, the Silverton Casino is worth a visit.

 27) Play tourist and visit all of the hotels